Individual and Systems Change Advocacy

 They are empowered through education of advocacy methods and are encouraged to directly advocate for their own issues, as well as issues that affect others.

-Ability 1st Utah is designed to work with people that alert us to issues that have presented barriers in accessing community facilities and services.
+Ability 1st Utah is designed to work with people who alert us to issues that have presented barriers in accessing community facilities and services.

 Know it when you see it: